mn-msft/kql/kql_notebook_lesson_1.md

 ### Data retention

 Advanced Hunting retains data for **30 days** by default.
-Extended retention up to 180 days is available with Microsoft Defender XDR add-on licensing.
 Queries beyond your retention window return no results — not an error, just an empty result set.
 If you see an unexpectedly empty result, check your time window first.

 [back to top](#kql-for-email-security-beginner-series)